-Marisa is a multi-instrumentalist and music educator who specializes in teaching neurodiverse students.
-She currently serves as a Music Educator and Autism Intervention Specialist in Somerville Public Schools.
+Marisa is a multi-instrumentalist and music educator who specializes in teaching neuro-diverse students.
+She currently serves as a Music Educator and Autism Intervention Specialist with the Somerville Public Schools.
 Marisa is also a private lesson instructor at the Berklee Institute for Arts Education and Special Needs (BIAESN), where she teaches private lessons, co-facilitates the Inner Harmony Chorus, and is a staff member in the ABLE Day Sessions Summer Music Program.
 Marisa received her M.M.Ed.
 (Autism Concentration) from Boston Conservatory at Berklee and her Bachelor’s Degree in Music Education from Boston University.

-began her job as SNAP Office Manager in April of 2020, just as the COVID pandemic was beginning.
+Erin began her job as SNAP Office Manager in April of 2020, just as the COVID pandemic was beginning.
 She is most grateful to have found SNAP when many were experiencing misfortune.
 Says Erin, “the community which SNAP serves is inspirational and the SNAP family is a pleasure to work with.”
 Erin lives in Methuen with her husband, Mike, and their three children, Luke, Faith and Ryan.
-They also have chickens.000
+They also have chickens.

-Estella Peng joined Special Needs Arts Programs (SNAP) in 2015.
+Estella joined Special Needs Arts Programs in 2015.
 Prior to SNAP, she was a Product Manager at Ferrero Rocher in Taiwan and an office manager and bookkeeper for 12 year in Burlington.
-She currently lives in Andover with her husband, Timothy and a daughter Isabel with Autism.
+She currently lives in Andover with her husband, Timothy and a daughter Isabel with autism.
 When she is not keeping busy with caregiving and work, you can find her making crochet and knitting toys .

 Beth has completed a variety of roles within the Snap Special Artists programs including volunteer, guest instructor, and teaching assistant.
 Beth is also a pediatric occupational therapist.
 She has been involved in photography for much of her life, first being exposed to the darkroom at 8 years old.
 Throughout the years, Beth has taken a variety of photography classes from darkroom to digital and alternative photographic processes.
 Inspiration for her photographs comes from looking at everyday objects and landscapes from varying and unexpected perspectives often leading to the creation of abstract images.
 The use of lines, angles, distance, light, and shadows enhances and alters the feelings the images evoke.
 Her favorite themes to photograph are nature, landscapes, architecture, and wildlife.
 Beth is also very interested in alternative photographic processes including image and emulsion transfers and pinhole photography.
 Her photographs have been displayed at juried and non-juried shows.